Mitribah

 Mitribah is a weather station (40551 in the World Meteorological Organization database) in northwest Kuwait.
-On July 21, 2016, the temperature at this location hit the second highest temperature ever reliably recorded on Earth at 129.0 °F (53.9 °C plus or minus 0.1 degrees uncertainty).
+On July 21, 2016, the temperature at this location hit the second highest temperature ever reliably recorded on Earth at 129.2 °F (54.0 °C).
+This value was corrected by the World Meteorological Organization to 129 °F (53.9 °C).
+Not taken into account in the World Meteorological Organization investigation of this record is a wall only meters away from the temperature sensor that can reduce natural ventilation and can potentially heat the air near the sensor.
+World Meteorological Organization's margin of uncertainty plus or minus 0.18 °F or 0.1 °C only accounted for instrument error.